junxit/us-congress-bills-113/metadata.md

 - 2013-09-10 — Placed on the Union Calendar, Calendar No. 147.
 - 2013-09-10 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-200.
 - 2013-09-10 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-200.
+- 2013-12-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-12-03 — Considered as unfinished business. (consideration: CR H7426-7427)
+- 2013-12-03 — Considered under suspension of the rules. (consideration: CR H7419-7420)
+- 2013-12-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+255.
+- 2013-12-03 — Mr. McClintock moved to suspend the rules and pass the bill.
+- 2013-12-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 615). (text: CR H7419)
+- 2013-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 615).(text: CR H7419)